Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: The operadic approach: lifts, shifts and fixed points

 In $H_1^{2p}$ (resp. $H_2^{2q}$), the first $p$ (resp. $q$) vectors correspond to the $p$ (resp. $q$) vectors on a South (resp.
 West) boundary of a rectangle ordered from left to right (resp. bottom to top) and the last $p$ (resp. $q$) vectors to the $p$ (resp. $q$) vectors on the North (resp.
 East) boundary with the same ordering.
 We emphasize on the fact that these sets are not algebras nor vector spaces.
+For each element $Q\in \ca{Q}_{p,q}$, we define the Gaussian weight $\ee_{Q}\in L^+_{p,q}$ by